Sleepytale Logo

 Buzz-buzz-buzz.

-The puddle laughs in little circles.
+The puddle ripples in little circles, like it is laughing.

-Mimo holds the hat with both paws.
+He holds it with both paws.

 Hold on, hat.